apache/iotdb/docs/UserGuide/Advanced-Features/UDF-User-Defined-Function.md

 Note: UDF function names are not case sensitive.

 Note: Please ensure that the function name given to the UDF is different from all built-in function names.
-A UDF with the same name as a built-in function cannot be registered.
+Registering the UDF with the name of the built-in function will fail.

 Note: We recommend that you do not use classes that have the same class name but different function logic in different JAR packages.
 For example, in `UDF(UDAF/UDTF): udf1, udf2`, the JAR package of udf1 is `udf1.jar` and the JAR package of udf2 is `udf2.jar`.
 Assume that both JAR packages contain the `org.apache.iotdb.udf.ExampleUDTF` class.
 If you use two UDFs in the same SQL statement at the same time, the system will randomly load either of them and may cause inconsistency in UDF execution behavior.